-- 7. These savings and efficiencies enabled the council to be financially sustainable, but the pandemic in parallel with the housing crisis has changed the landscape both quickly and dramatically. - 8.
+- occupied has been rationalised, many services are provided more efficiently and cheaper on-line, and flexible working changes have helped to recruit and retain 'hard to attract' professional staff. - 7.
+These savings and efficiencies enabled the council to be financially sustainable, but the pandemic in parallel with the housing crisis has changed the landscape both quickly and dramatically. - 8.
 In 2019 the council spent c.£730,000 on temporary accommodation, in 2022/23 this rose to £4.5m and is predicted to rise to £5.6m in 2023/24.
 The council's net budget is only £16.5m so the ongoing impact of this unavoidable cost is clear. - 9.
-With the potential of being issued with a Section 114 Notice (legally required when the council cannot balance its budget, unlike the NHS and other parts of the public sector councils are not allowed to carry a deficit) the Budget Council in February 2023 committed to focussing all efforts to positively changing this financial position. - 10.
+With the potential of being issued with a Section 114 Notice (legally required when the council cannot balance its budget, unlike the NHS and other parts of the public sector councils are not allowed to carry a deficit) the Budget Council in February 2023 committed to focusing all efforts to positively changing this financial position. - 10.
 It must be noted that the circumstances that caused some other councils to issue a Section 114 Notice are NOT the same here.
 The issues facing HBC are not because of ill-advised investments or a questionable approach to debt management. - 11.
 The council's Treasury Advisors have told councillors that the council's management of, and prudent approach to treasury management and risk appetite has provided a very good basis for dealing with the current financial difficulties. - 12.
 It is in this context, and following the stark warnings to Budget Council in February that the council invited the Local Government Association to give a critical friend view of the council's plans to address its financial situation.